bradrox/public-apis/README.md

 ## Server

-The server is a Node.js application that serves up content from a list of API’s curated on GitHub, <https://github.com/toddmotto/public-apis>.
+The server is a Node.js application that serves up content from a [list of public JSON API’s](https://github.com/toddmotto/public-apis) curated on GitHub (courtesy of Todd Motto).

 ## Run with Docker